-Below is a sample handout that I print out and send home with my students.
-I attach it to a small brown paper lunch bag, and give the family about a week to return it filled.
+No outdoor space nearby to walk children to?
+No worries…below is a sample handout that I print out and send home with my students.
+I attach it to a small brown paper lunch bag, and give the family about a week or two to return it filled.
 Again, a simple idea but one that encourages families to put down the cell phone and to head outdoors!
 Children beam when they bring back their filled bag, and are eager to spread out the treasures and chat about what they found!

 Homework: Fall Nature Collection